lichkitsch/campaigns/resources/damageTypes.md

 - **Blinded**
     - The victim's eyesight is impaired and they automatically fail any action involving sight until they are healed.
 - **Confused**
-    - The victim suffers from mental or emotional trauma so great that they must succeed on a `WIS > 10` roll before making any action until their next rest.
+    - The victim suffers from trauma so great that they must succeed on a `WIS > 10` roll before making any action until their next rest.